Rushil-Thakkar/Space_Station/README.md

   find out the current location of the International Space Station (ISS).
 - The whole plot with its location is placed on the map.
 - Worked with python features like turtle, Json and urllib.
+- Open URL is provided by NASA which gives the data in JSON format that we can integrate and use.